Singapore ‘nudging’ in right direction with drop in unlinked cases over past two weeks: Ong Ye Kung

 READ: Household members of people under COVID-19 quarantine now required to self-isolate at home: MOH

-After the first week of tighter measures, the number of cases fell to 136 infections between May 24 and 30.
-The proportion of unlinked cases dropped to 18 per cent.
+After the tighter measures, the number of cases fell to 136 infections between May 24 and 30.
+Of those, 57 per cent were linked and quarantined, 25 per cent were linked but not quarantined and 18 per cent were unlinked.

 “Unlinked cases means they are quietly transmitting the virus in the community,” he said, adding that the fewer there are, the better.